dustinmcbride/tuya-mock/README.md

 ## Usage

-After the app is running you will see a chart of the intial state of the mocked tuya device.
-Each time the state is updated the chart will be printed to the console.
+Once the app is started you will see a table with the intial state of the mocked tuya device.
+When the state is updated the table will be printed to the console.

 ### Toggle a mock switch
 Pressing a number key will toggle the state of the corresponding mock switch.